Why Buy a Condo vs a House: 7 Condo Ownership Perks

 Houses and condos can be used as primary residences or rental properties.
 Still, the ownership and maintenance responsibilities can differ.
 In a house, the owner is typically responsible for all maintenance and upkeep of the house and surrounding property.
 In contrast, in a condo, the owner may be responsible for maintaining the interior of their unit.
 Maintaining the common areas is typically the responsibility of the Strata Corporation or Condo Association.

-What Are the Benefits of Owning a Condo
+What Are the Advantages of Having a Condo

 1. Condos Are More Affordable